iherath/msu_site1/Past Projects.md

 					<h4>Auguest, 2016</h4>
                     <h4>Dambadeniya, Sri Lanka</h4>
 				</header>
 				<p> This was the first project we undertook after noticing the shortage of supplies in this rural hospital.
 It was challenging for staff to care for the amount of patients being admitted.
-We donoated multiple nebulizers to help out.</p>
+We donated multiple nebulizers to help out.</p>
 			</div>
 		</div>
 	</section>